open-tale/open-tale.github.io/_docs/06-skills.md

 * A character with a Bolster mark of level SP, when rolling for its highest attribute, cannot get a final score lower than SP.

-* It's not allowed for a character marked with Bolster to cast Bolster.
+* Characters marked with Bolster are not allowed to cast Bolster.

 #### Dispell

 * Roll for: Magicy

-* The maximum range is equal to 5 + Magicy, in meters.
+* The maximum range is equal to the Magicy level, in meters.

 * Removes any mark of level below SP